duckdb/duckdb-web/docs/archive/0.8/extensions/postgres.md

 ---
 layout: docu
-title: Postgres Scanner
-selected: Documentation/Postgres Scanner
 redirect_from:
 - docs/archive/0.8.1/extensions/postgres_scanner
+- docs/archive/0.8.1/extensions/postgres
+selected: Documentation/Postgres Scanner
+title: Postgres Scanner
 ---

 The `postgres` extension allows DuckDB to directly read data from a running Postgres instance.
 The data can be queried directly from the underlying Postgres tables, or read into DuckDB tables.